 Churches of the Altiplano

-During colonization by the Spanish, the Tarapaca region was the setting of a rather complex cuitural process, involving the contribution of the Quechua, Tiahuanaco, Inca and Aymara people that resulted in a sort of ethnic and cultural melting pot.
+During colonization by the Spanish, today's Tarapaca region of northern Chile was the setting of a rather complex cuitural process, involving the contribution of the Quechua, Tiahuanaco, Inca and Aymara indigenous ethnic groups that resulted in a sort of ethnic and cultural melting pot.

 Colonization by the Spanish initiated an influx of settlement that would intensify during the period of prosperity brought about by the silver mines in Peru, especially Potosi, that was discovered in 1545.